vrgpy/update_address-list/README.md

       }
     }

-if you have a custom CA file that you can't add to your operating system, you can set the tlsverify parameter to the path to the certificate file.
+if you have a custom CA file that you can't add to your operating system, you can set the optional tlsverify parameter to the path to the certificate file.
 Optionally you can set the tlsverify to "False" during develompent.